Groups for Summer 2024

 How to Think about College without THINKING ABOUT COLLEGES!

-Rising 9th & 10th graders: join us this summer for a 5-hour workshop to develop a healthy mindset while setting strong foundations for success.
+Rising 9th & 10th grader girls+: join us this summer for a 5-hour workshop to develop a healthy mindset while setting strong foundations for success.

 Program Design: